kalinga bodong festival details

 The Bodong Festival is a cultural festival and founding anniversary celebrated in the province of Kalinga, Philippines, every February 14th.
 It is a week-long celebration, although there are years when activities start on the first day of February or even last for a month.
 The festival’s major activities take place in the city of Tabuk, which is the capital of the province.

-See also Ibalong Festival Legazpi City, Albay Philippines
+See also Higantes Festival Angono, Rizal Philippines

 Before the Bodong Festival, Kalinga used to celebrate the Ulalim Festival for many years.
 The Ulalim Festival marked the commemoration of the founding of the province.
 It was named after the epic songs called “ulalim,” which are narratives of adventures and triumphs of fictional heroes.
 These epic songs were chanted by skilled orators during gatherings and events, and retelling the stories could take several days.